marcoceppi/mediawiki/README.md

     juju set mediawiki admins=""

+## Version

+In the event you wish to run a version of MediaWiki _other_ than what is provided by the [Ubuntu Archives][5] you can change this version option.
+Version configuration option has several "magic" values to provide easy short cuts, all applicable values are as follow:

+### distro

+This is the default version and will install mediawiki from the [Ubuntu Archives][5].
+This is typically the safest option.

+    juju set mediawiki version=distro

+### latest

+Latest installs the latest stable release from upstream.
+For backwards compatibility the option "upstream" is an alias of this.
+For this installation, MediaWiki will be installed from the [upstream git repository][6] and the last stable tag checked out.
+This, coupled with the `auto-update` configuration option is a good way to insure you have the latest stable always running.

+    juju set mediawiki version=latest

+### nightly

+Nightly will install MediaWiki from the [Nightlies repo][7] and is not recommended for production.
+Instead this is designed for testing purposes.
+When coupled with the `auto-update` configuration option a new version will be installed on a daily basis.

+    juju set mediawiki version=nightly

+### trunk

+This will pull whatever is the latest from the [MediaWiki git repository's][6] trunk.
+Not recommended for production.
+When paired with `auto-update` this will refresh the trunk approx every 30 mins.

+    juju set mediawiki version=trunk

+### X.Y.Z

+In addition to each of the "magic values", you can set a specific release of MediaWiki or a Wildcard match for a version number.
+For example, if you wish to use just the 1.20 release of MediaWiki set the value of `version` to "1.20".
+If you want all minor releases under 1.20 set the value to `1.20.X` (Both `X` and `*` are valid wildcard flags).

+    juju set mediawiki version=1.19.2

+When paired with `auto-update` and a wildcard version, this charm will check for updates twice a day.

+    juju set mediawiki version="1.20.X"

+In the event a release version is provided but does not exist the service will be placed in an error state.
+To repair this: update the version to a working version the execute

+    juju resolved --retry mediawiki/0

+Where `mediawiki` is the name of the service and `0` is the unit number.
+If you have multiple MediaWiki units deployed you'll need to run this command for each.

+## Auto update

+When set to true auto-update will attempt to upgrade the running MediaWiki instances every 6 hours for all versions except precise numbers (1.19.2 or 1.20).
+All others, including wild-card X.Y.Z versions, will be upgraded when a new release is available for that type of version.

 ## Debug ($wgDebugLogFile)

 When set to true this option will enable the following MediaWiki options: `$wgDebugLogFile`, `$wgDebugComments`, `$wgShowExceptionDetails`, `$wgShowSQLErrors`, `$wgDebugDumpSql`, and `$wgShowDBErrorBacktrace`.
 A log file will be crated in the charm's root directory on each machine called "debug.log".
 For most providers this will be `/var/lib/juju/units/mediawiki-0/charm/debug.log`, where `mediawiki-0` is the name of the service and unit number.